polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

 You can now use the node keys and peer identifiers for the predefined accounts to launch the permissioned network and authorize other nodes to join.

-For the purposes of this tutorial, yo are going to launch four nodes.
+For the purposes of this tutorial, you are going to launch four nodes.
 Three of the nodes are associated with predefined accounts and all three of those nodes are allowed to author and validate blocks.
 The fourth node is a **sub-node** that is only authorized to read data from a selected node with the approval of that node's owner.